jingzhian/mkdocs-md-notes/docs/dermatology.md

 Typically on sun-exposed skin – head and neck, backs of hands and forearms Erythematous keratotic papule or nodule.
 May be plaque-like, verrucous, tumid or ulcerated.
 May arise in chronic conditions such as scars and chronic ulcers.

+SCC is the most common malignancy of the lip, with 95% of cases occurring in the lower lip vermilion, likely due to higher exposure to sunlight.
+In addition to ultraviolet (eg, sunlight) exposure, other risk factors for SCC include fair skin tone, tobacco use (smoking or chewing), heavy alcohol use, chronic inflammation or scar formation, and immunosuppression.

+Squamous cell carcinoma (SCC) should be suspected in patients with a rough, scaly nodule or nonhealing, painless ulcer that develops in the setting of a scar or chronic inflammatory lesion.
+Sun exposure is the most common cause of SCC, but other risk factors include radiation exposure; immunosuppression; and chronic wounds, burns, or scars.

+The diagnosis of SCC should be confirmed with skin biopsy (punch, shave, or excisional) that includes the deep reticular dermis to assess the depth of invasion.
+Typical pathologic findings include invasive cords of squamous cells with keratin pearls.

+Management
+-  Prognosis is usually very good for cutaneous SCC, with curative resection seen in >90% of patients.
+   -  Small or low-risk lesions are usually managed with surgical excision or local destruction (eg, cryotherapy, electrodessication);
+   -  lesions that are high risk or located in cosmetically sensitive areas should be referred for Mohs micrographic surgery
+- Most lesions do not metastasize, but untreated SCC can cause extensive local destruction and may eventually spread to local lymph nodes or distant structures.
+- Adverse prognostic features include larger size, deeper invasion, and involvement of regional lymph nodes.
+- SCC is not usually metastatic at the time of diagnosis, but SCC arising in a wound or burn (termed a Marjolin ulcer) is associated with an increased risk of metastasis.

 SCC (both in situ and invasive) is most common in patients age > 60, and men are more frequently affected.
 Fair-skinned individuals are at increased risk.
 When SCC occurs in black patients, it is more likely to be found in atypical locations(axilla, mucosa, lower extremities)